 You love the property already...why spend your hard-earned money on a survey when a lot of lenders aren't requiring it anymore?

 Your money is important to you, so it may be equally important to you to know the exact dimensions of the land you're potentially going to purchase, especially if it's a small parcel.
-Most people know the square footage of their homes, but a lot aren’t exactly sure where they’re property ends and the neighbor’s property begins.
+Most people know the square footage of their homes, but a lot aren’t exactly sure where their property ends and the neighbor’s property begins.
 It can be difficult to find the market price for land even when considering all the factors that affect value, so it’s helpful to have an accurate knowledge of the size of the parcel of land that interests you.
 A land survey helps protect your investment.
 Land surveyors also can let you know whether or not the legal description on your property deed is accurate or not.

 The hope is that we like our neighbors and enjoy them living close to us.
 Unfortunately, this is not always the case.
 It’s great to have a professional land survey on hand when property conflicts come up.
 Whether it’s property lines, exterior updates, landscaping, or fence installations, having a land survey will usually settle the dispute.
 Sadly, in the case that a dispute goes to court, the best evidence to have is a recent land survey, and frequently, the surveyors will be willing to defend their work.
 It’s like calling an “expert” to the stand.
 If there are any damages caused by an inaccurate survey, the surveyor will be liable.

 There are all kinds of restrictions and requirements by municipalities on what you can build and where you can build it.
-It’s a must to know the ins and outs of the property—where you can build and where you can’t—before you buy land to develop.
+It’s a must to know the ins and outs of the property—where you can build and where you can’t—before you buy land near you to develop.
 These also come in the form of easements.
 A land survey will determine if any underground easements exist and where they are located.
 If an underground easement is built on, municipal employees have the right to tear down the structure if necessary.
 It’s much easier and cheaper to do it right the first time than have to stop the project, undo what’s been done, and start the whole thing over again.

 There are legitimate scenarios where it makes more sense to avoid the cost of a survey, especially when it comes to land.
 Not to mention there are rural areas where the majority of properties have never been surveyed and for good reason.
 Even if you're quoted a relatively low survey price per acre, if the parcel is large, you can be looking at a substantial amount of money.